-- Sector-wide view: this metric is a key means to measure the overall impact of the system, beyond individual steps in the supply chain. - Credible method: though significant work is needed to establish a specific methodology for the sector, Life Cycle Assessment and Material Flow analysis are well-regarded and robust methodologies. - Previous work: Previous studies can be built on to expedite the process.

-- No agreed methodology: there is not currently an agreed methodology or system boundary.
-Any methodology must account for both large and small AATFs. - Difficult: developing this metric will take a significant amount of work which is out of scope of this project.

-- Limited data: the material flows of the UK waste electricals and batteries sector are not currently fully understood, meaning that the metric would be based in part on estimates and assumptions which may be outdated. - Administrative costs: there will be costs incurred by all parties required to collect and report data.
-This may make parties unwilling to contribute or pass costs onto the consumer.

-- Consumer awareness: awareness of CO2 and other GHG emissions are increasing amongst the general population.
-This metric would therefore be beneficial for communicating with the public. - Targeted intervention: knowledge of the parts of the supply chain that have the most impact can allow for specific interventions and activities to be planned
+STRENGTHS WEAKNESSES Sector-wide view: this metric is a key means to measure the overall impa of the system, beyond individual steps in the supply chain.
+Credible method: though significant work is needed to establish a speci methodology for the sector, Life Cycle Assessment and Material Flor analysis are well-regarded and robust methodologies.
+Previous work: Previous studies can be built on to expedite the process.
+ATFs.
+Difficult: developing this metric will take a significant amount of work which is 5 W Limited data: the material flows of the UK waste electricals and batteri sector are not currently fully understood, meaning that the metric would based in part on estimates and assumptions which may be outdated.
+Administrative costs: there will be costs incurred by all parties required collect and report data.
+This may make parties unwilling to contribute or parcosts onto the consumer. e increasing amongst the general population.
+This metric would therefore be beneficial for communicating with the public.
+Targeted intervention: knowledge of the parts of the supply chain that have